On dropping the first Sobol' point: Abstract

 \section{Abstract}

 { Quasi-Monte Carlo (QMC) points are a substitute for plain Monte Carlo (MC) points that greatly improve integration accuracy under mild assumptions on the problem.
-Because QMC can give errors that are $o(1/n)$ as $n\to\infty$, changing even one point can change the estimate by an amount much larger than the error would have been and worsen the convergence rate.
-As a result, certain practices that fit quite naturally and intuitively with MC points are very detrimental to QMC performance.
-These include thinning, burn-in, and taking sample sizes such as powers of $10$, other than the ones for which the QMC points were designed.
+Because QMC can give errors that are $o(1/n)$ as $n\to\infty$, and randomized versions can attain root mean squared errors that are $o(1/n)$, changing even one point can change the estimate by an amount much larger than the error would have been and worsen the convergence rate.
+As a result, certain practices that fit quite naturally and intuitively with MC points can be very detrimental to QMC performance.
+These include thinning, burn-in, and taking sample sizes such as powers of $10$, when the QMC points were designed for different sample sizes.
 This article looks at the effects of a common practice in which one skips the first point of a Sobol' sequence.
 The retained points ordinarily fail to be a digital net and when scrambling is applied, skipping over the first point can increase the numerical error by a factor proportional to $\sqrt{n}$ where $n$ is the number of function evaluations used. }